NCAR/rda-apps-clients/docs/README.md

 #### Description

 Deletes a given RequestIndex.
 This may be necessary as Users may only have up to 8 requests open at a given time.
 By default an open request will be available for 7 days.
 Contact the specialist for the dataset to extend the amount of time it is available.
+An authentication token is needed for this for this request.
+See [Authentication Section](#authentication) for more details.

 #### URL